TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 c) Consultants (Professional Services)

-The requirement of professional services with respect to arrangements with individuals, other government units and non-government organizations or consultants needs prior approval by DLE.
+The requirement of professional services with respect to arrangements with individuals, other government units and non-government organizations or consultants needs prior approval by the Department.

 d) Other Contractual

-Other contractual costs may include the costs of utilities, equipment, rentals, evaluation and facility costs.
-These are considered as other contractual in that they generally are incurred as a result of an agreement, letter of intent, contract or lease.
+Other contractual costs may include the costs of utilities, equipment, rentals, evaluation and facilities.
+These are considered as "other contractual" in that they generally are incurred as a result of an agreement, letter of intent, contract or lease.

 1) Travel costs are allowable for expenses for transportation, lodging, subsistence and related items incurred by employees who are on official business incident to a MEG program.
-Such costs may be charged on an actual basis, on a per diem or mileage basis in lieu of actual costs incurred, or on a combination of the two, provided the method used is applied to an entire trip, and results in charges consistent with those normally allowed in like circumstances in non-State sponsored activities.
+These costs may be charged on an actual basis, on a per diem or mileage basis in lieu of actual costs incurred, or on a combination of the two, provided the method used is applied to an entire trip, and results in charges consistent with those normally allowed in like circumstances in non-State sponsored activities.
 The difference in cost between first-class air accommodations and less-than-first-class air accommodations is not allowable except when less-than-first-class air accommodations are not reasonably available.
-Meals may not be claimed if travel is within the employee's headquarters' city.
+Meals may not be claimed if travel is within the city of the employee's assigned MEG headquarters.

 2) Foreign Travel.
 Foreign travel is defined as any travel outside of Canada and the United States and its territories and possessions.
-Foreign travel costs are allowed only when the travel has received specific prior approval by DLE and each separate foreign trip has been specifically approved by DLE.
+Foreign travel costs are allowed only when the travel has received specific prior approval from the Department or MEG Policy Board.

-3) Expenses between employee's residence and headquarters are not allowable charges.
+3) Expenses between the employee's residence and headquarters are not allowable charges.

-4) Travel costs must be supported by travel vouchers which contain dates, places, and purposes of travel.
+4) Travel costs must be supported by travel vouchers that contain dates, places, and purposes of travel.
 Motel or hotel bills and train or airplane ticket receipts must support these charges.
-State and DLE travel regulations must be complied with.
+State and Department travel regulations must be complied with.

 g) Other Allowable Costs